And I mean that especially for the folks that we just spent our first hour talking about.

 The problem is that he will come back.

-If I could arrange for some lengthy multi-month destination, we can go, just grab the family, chill for just months, perhaps all the way until January twentieth of 2013.
+If I could arrange for some lengthy, multi-month destination where he can go, just grab the family, chill for just months, perhaps all the way until January 20th of 2013, I would gladly, I'd pay for that timeshare because then he could leave us alone.

 And I have a long list of other political leaders I would like for him to take with him.

-Anyway, though, President's coming back a day early.
+Anyway, though, president's coming back a day early.

 Let's talk about his successor, shall we?